rdw20170120/workstation/HowTo-use_this_project.md

 interrupts their work,
 which is unacceptable.
 Instead of `exit`,
-the BASH `return` statement should be invoked to terminate execution with an appropriate status code.
+the Bash `return` statement should be invoked to terminate execution with an appropriate status code.

 Likewise,
 we must be very careful
-invoking special BASH options
+invoking special Bash options
 during BriteOnyx activation,
 particularly the `set -e` option.
 The user is inheriting the shell